 You may have noticed a glistening, sometimes greenish, rainbow iridescent effect on cut ham.
 This is not necessarily an indication of spoilage.
 Hams using nitrates and/or nitrites as curing agents undergo pigment changes when exposed to light and air due to a chemical reaction.
 These same nitrates are the cause of the meat color remaining rosy red, even when fully cooked.

 There's a great debate in the health food world over the safety of nitrates in food.
-While most scientists find that unless you have a specific allergy to nitrates they're a safe food additive.
+While most scientists find that unless you have a specific allergy to nitrates, they're a safe food additive.
 Some nutritionists think that nitrates, especially in large quantities, can cause all sorts of medical issues from indigestion to cancer.
-Of course, there are no real studies that support this hypothesis.

 How to Tell When Ham Has Gone Bad